This blog may contain affiliate links. Read our disclosure policy for more info.

 The River Valley is actually 22 times larger than Central Park in New York City and offers more than 150 km (93 miles) of trails to explore (such as this Riverside Trail Walk).

-In the warmer months, it’s best enjoyed by walking or biking.
+In the warmer months, it’s best enjoyed by walking, biking, or on a segway.
 However, if you visit Edmonton during the winter, bundle up and try out cross-country skiing on the well-maintained snow-covered paths.

-My favorite way to explore the River Valley is to rent bikes and ride the trails.
-Along your route, stop to see Kinsmen Park, Louise McKinney Riverfront Park, and Ezio Faraone Park.
+My favorite way to explore the River Valley is to rent bikes and ride the endless trails.
+Along your route, stop to see Kinsmen Park, Louise McKinney Riverfront Park, and Ezio Faraone Park just to name a few!

 The Edmonton Riverboat that cruises up and down the North Saskatchewan River is iconic and one of my favorite ways to see the city.